Thomas Jefferson Byrd: Career

 Byrd earned a Bachelor of Science degree in education from Morris Brown College and later received a Master of Fine Arts degree in dance from California Institute of the Arts.
 He was a member of Omega Psi Phi fraternity, Alpha Sigma chapter.

 Byrd starred in numerous regional stage productions including the San Diego Repertory Theatre's award-winning performance of Spunk.
 He also starred in Home by Samm-Art Evans, Two Trains Running, The Piano Lesson and Ma Rainey's Black Bottom at the Alliance Theater, Flyin' West, Hamlet and Miss Evers' Boys at the Indiana Repertory, and in other productions of Flyin' West at the Brooklyn Academy of Music and at the Long Wharf Theatre.

 For his Broadway debut, a performance in the 2003 revival of Ma Rainey's Black Bottom, Byrd received a Tony Award nomination for best featured actor.

 Byrd appeared in several films directed by Spike Lee, including Clockers, Get on the Bus, Bamboozled, Red Hook Summer, and Chi-Raq.
 Byrd also appeared as Stokely Darling in Lee's Netflix series She's Gotta Have It.
 His other films credits include Set It Off, Ray, and Brooklyn's Finest.

 Death

 After an emergency call was made in Atlanta, Georgia, around 1:45 a.m. on October 3, 2020, Byrd was found unresponsive with multiple gunshot wounds in his back and pronounced dead.
 He was 70.
 A spokesperson for Atlanta police said that homicide detectives were "working to determine the circumstances surrounding the incident".
 On October 17, 2020, a 30-year-old man named Antonio Demetrice Rhynes was arrested for having a connection to Byrd's murder.
 On October 24, 2023, Rhynes was sentenced to 20 years for aggravated assault in connection with Byrd's death, with 10 years suspended.
-His maximum possible release date is October 16, 2030.
+He will be released no later than October 16, 2030.